Battle of Irvine

 Estill County Timeline

-This timeline provides a condensed summary of the historical journey of Estill County, Kentucky.
+This timeline provides a concise overview of the key events in the history of Estill County, Kentucky.

 - 1808 - Estill County is established by the Kentucky General Assembly.